jpmahinay/mta/README.md

-the is a private mta-sts
+this is a private mta-sts